shaunazzopardi/solidity-static-analysis/README.md

 https://github.com/gordonpace/contractlarva monitors smart contracts for properties as symbolic automata by instrumenting smart contract with business logic of the properties.
 Here we are working on a tool to move this logic to its own smart contract, with the monitored smart contract calling this monitor upon a given event.
 See ./DEAToSC.hs and ./DEA/ParsingToSmartContract.hs

+Current limitations:

+1. Instrumentation in original smart contract must be done manually (i.e. <i>call</i>s or <i>delegatecall</i>s to the respective event trigger method in the monitor smart contract).
+2. Event trigger methods in the monitor smart contract have untyped parameters that need to be manually typed.

 Partial Evaluator (experimental)
 -----------